 Initial experiences in teaching and learning in specified settings.
 Focus on observing and analyzing teaching and learning within the context of the school and community.
-Prerequisite: PSYC 201.
+Prerequisite: admission to the ELED or EESE major or by special permission.
 Lab/Class fee will be assessed.

 ELED 365 TEACHING SOCIAL STUDIES IN THE ELEMENTARY SCHOOL (3)

 Methods and materials for elementary school social studies instruction.
 Attention given to multicultural and global perspectives.
-Prerequisite: ELED 311.
+Prerequisite: senior standing.